Victoria’s Daniel Andrews tells journos they didn’t miss anything on his China trip | The New Daily

 He said the Coalition would push for an inquiry into the trip.

-“If the Premier isn’t forthcoming with the full truth, then we can’t know how this trip will benefit Victorians,” Mr Pesutto told reporters on Sunday.
+“If the Premier isn’t forthcoming with the full truth, then we can’t know how this trip will benefit Victorians,” Mr Pesutto said on Sunday.

 WA Premier Mark McGowan on Sunday announced his own trip to China and confirmed he would take media.